 Enter BSD: Not all software licenses have these problems.
 In the 1990’s other software experts decided that an open software sharing community could develop without also poisoning the well for commercial uses.
 They developed the Berkeley Software Distribution (BSD) license (initially for their Unix-like operating system).
 The BSD license encourages sharing but does not usually limit commercial use or patents.

 Although BSD type licenses and software are not quite as famous as GPL software, a large number of well-respected and highly reliable BSD distributions are available.
-Like Linux, there are different flavors of BSD for different applications.
+Like Linux, there are different flavors of BSD for various applications.
 Look into FreeBSD for large scale servers, OpenBSD for secure applications, and NetBSD for smaller-scale devices.
-There are also BSD web servers (e.g. Nginx, httpd, Lighttpd), BSD databases, and many other BSD licensed open source applications.
+There are also BSD web servers (e.g., Nginx, httpd, Lighttpd), BSD databases, and many other BSD licensed open source applications.

 Use your business model to pick your open-source software (license), and not the other way around.
-Google’s main revenue is from advertising.
+Google’s primary revenue is from advertising.
 They could afford to base Android on GPL licensed Linux.
 They have to make Android available for a free download, but given their business model, this isn’t a problem for them.
 By contrast, Apple has a business model based on selling closed devices.
 Apple can’t survive with non-proprietary software.
 As a result, Apple chose to build iOS and OS X on a BSD foundation.
 So pick the license that is best for your business (hint, think permissive or public domain).